CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

  * is opened, it will begin tracking all bundles that fall within the state mask.
  *
  * <p>
- * Use the getBundles object to get the tracked Bundle objects, and getObject to get the customized
+ * Use the GetBundles object to get the tracked Bundle objects, and GetObject to get the customized
  * object.
  *
  * <p>